 We want to influence change which directly redresses the inequality that care experienced people face at both a community and national level.

 Please find our published policy resources below:

-Click here to find evidence given by care experienced people to Committees of the Scottish Parliament, for general briefings on relevant issues and position papers for the organisation.
+Click here to find evidence given by care experienced people to Committees of the Scottish Parliament and other organisations, for general briefings on relevant issues and position papers for the organisation.

 Read Care Experienced people’s views on a range of issues from health, police powers to child poverty.
 These have been created in response to public consultations on key policy areas and new legislation.

 Reports and Research

 Click here to read reports and research created to amplify the voices of care experienced people on specific issues.

 For relevant statistics relating to Care Experience, please click here.